apitoolkit/apitoolkit-landing/content/blog/using-notion-for-api-documentation/index.md

 ![Notion logo](notionlogo.png)

+Documentation is a vital part of any product because it aids in making clear directives, specifics, staff conversations, and other information that can be unclear to not just workers but users too.
+A permanent record of successes is provided by good documentation, which may be useful in future talks with clients or with the company's directors and legal counsel.
+The ability to rapidly and effectively provide support, such as figuring out what a particular piece of software is (or was) supposed to perform, is another benefit of thorough documentation.
+These justifications for the significance of documentation.

 It wouldn’t be an oversight if I say [Notion](https://www.notion.so/) is that one app that has it all.
 I mean every developer or creative will agree to the fact that notion is a really great tool.
 It is an all-in-one workspace for any company that always gets the work done.
 Notion does everything, from being a storage app for documents to a product map, and then API Documentation.
 You get the idea, it is a flexible tool with millions of ways it can be utilized.
 However, one of my favorite applications for Notion is open API documentation.
 Giving appropriate documentation on how to use a product, in my opinion, is a big bonus because it makes everything easier and less stressful for everyone especially developers.

+## Benefit of Proper Documentation
+A well-documented information is  essential especially  now that the society is driven by sophisticated technology.
+When we can't quickly access the information we require, and there is no support at all, or the information that is provided is insufficient, we become incredibly frustrated.
+Therefore, badly written documentation will cost more money for any company or product.
+Never consider your paperwork to be an expense, but rather a way to reduce costs!

+### Successful User Experience
+When you have quality written content, the end-user experience will be more successful.
+Your customers will become dissatisfied if your product's user guide is inadequate or nonexistent, and your online assistance is ineffective.
+It wastes users' time, and your support is late to arrive or not available at all.
+Your software company's reputation suffers as a result.

+### Increase Sales
+The availability of user-friendly product information leads to increased sales.
+As a result, agreement on system functionality is obtained between IT workers and client business departments, completing the documentation for the system and its users.

+### Usability
+Free software product usability testing.
+Documenting a software program can help identify and correct functional and UX issues.
+All software system settings are essentially assessed for presentation and usability to provide comprehensive user documentation.

-## Quick guide on how to build API documentation using Notion are provided below.
+## Quick guide on how to build documentation using Notion are provided below.
 The first step is to create a [Notion](https://www.notion.so/personal) account that’s if you don’t have one.
 ![Notion home page](notionhomepage.png)